nikhila-mateti/InterviewBot/README.md

     NEO4J_PASSWORD=your_password

 ## 🏃 🧠 How the RAG Chatbot Works
-🔹 Step 1: User asks a natural language question.
+🔹 Step 1: User asks a natural language question. <br>
 🔹 Step 2: Relevant nodes and relationships are retrieved from Neo4j.
 🔹 Step 3: Data is transformed into documents for LlamaIndex indexing.
 🔹 Step 4: Semantic search finds the most relevant pieces of information.